LeahRoberts/DISCus/README.rst

 1. a pseudo-reference with the header ">EC958_100bp_182100_182200"
 2. a bedmaps reference file indicating 10 bp overlap regions on either end of the invertible DNA region of interest (further explained in "Construction of Bedmap_reference" section)
+3. A coordinates file (txt) defining the regions of the pseudo-reference necessary for determining paired-end read traversal

 **Manual:**